 FEES AND BILLING ARRANGEMENTS

-The practice offers bulk-billing to anyone with a valid Medicare card.
+The practice offers bulk-billing for most consults with a valid Medicare card.

 When you arrive, please check-in with the receptionist and present your Medicare card and any concession cards.

 For new patients, please allow 10 minutes before your appointment time to register your details with the practice.